Lytham 1940s Weekend 2024

 Accommodation for the weekend

 There are plenty of good quality, welcoming guest houses, holiday apartments and hotels in the area and use the accommodation section on this website where there’s plenty to choose from.
-Always book direct for the best rates.
+ALWAYS book direct with the accommodation provider for best rates and information.

-There is very limited overnight camping / motorhome space for registered re enactors involved with the weekend or through the NWWW2A in a designated area in Lytham.
-For public camping, caravans or motorhomes, please contact Ream Hills or Pipers Height (both approximately 15 minutes away).
+There is very limited overnight camping / motorhome space for registered re enactors involved with the weekend or through the NWW2A in a designated area in Lytham.
+For public camping, caravans or motorhomes, please contact Eastham Hall, Ream Hills or Pipers Height (within approximately 15 minutes away).

 Image shown – Glendower Hotel in St Anne’s (10 minutes from the event).